-Authors: Pompeius Trogus as cited by Justin, Epitome of the Philippic History of Pompeius Trogus 44 (link to full work)
+Authors: Pompeius Trogus as cited by Justin, Epitome of the Philippic History of Pompeius Trogus 44 (link; link to Latin).

 Comments: We know very little about Pompeius Trogus (first century BCE) beyond what his abbreviator (Justin) summarizes at the end of book 43: Trogus was a Gaul of the Vocontian tribe whose grandfather had been granted Roman citizenship and whose father served under Gaius Caesar.
 So Trogus would be a “barbarian” from the perspective of some, even if a Roman citizen.
 Trogus’ work only survives in abbreviated form thanks to Justin, about whom we know even less.
 In this section, Trogus engages in an ethnographic excursus on Spain and its peoples, outlining how the peoples reflect the environment.